mende273/ApolloGraphQLExample/README.md

-# Apollo Graphql Android Example
+# Apollo GraphQL Android Example

 Simple implementation of <b>Apollo GraphQL</b> client for <b>Android</b>.
 The project is using the free graphql api from [SpaceX](https://spacex-production.up.railway.app/) for providing data.